 - In Home Improvement, Tim Taylor sets up a 21-nail-gun salute to the late Binford.
 As is to be expected from the show, the last row of nail guns doesn't exactly work correctly, and Hilarity Ensues.

 - In season 5 of Red vs. Blue, Sarge is given an impromptu funeral and asks for one of these.
 That task was delegated to Grif, who took it too literally thinking it required exactly twenty-one guns and failed to provide.

 - Referenced in the title and chorus of the song "21 Guns" by Green Day.

 - Also referenced in the song "For Those About to Rock (We Salute You)" by AC/DC.

 - Mentioned in Eric Bogle's song No Man's Land, the chorus of which asks a soldier dead in WWI "Did the rifles fire o'er you as they lowered you down [into the grave]?".

-- The Queen of England had this as part of her Diamond Jubilee celebrations.
+- Queen Elizabeth II had this as part of her Diamond Jubilee celebrations.

 - Presidential funerals include a 21-gun salute.

 - At the 2000 US Golf Open, there was a 21-drive salute in honor of defending champion Payne Stewart, who died in a plane crash the previous October.

 - In the British Raj, the number of guns used in a salute varied depending on the status of the person being saluted.
 21-gun salute was limited only to highest ranking Indian princes and high ranking British generals and officials.
 However, the British viceroy was entitled to a 31-gun salute while the British king, as the emperor of India, was entitled to a 101-gun salute.